Summarize Attributes

 Usage notes

-• The Summarize Attributes tool is a tabular analysis tool, not spatial.
+• The tool is a tabular analysis tool, not a spatial analysis tool.
 The output table will consist of fields containing the result of the statistical operation.

 • Using the Fields parameter, you can optionally specify one or more fields to summarize by or summarize all features.
 When you summarize by a single field, statistics are calculated for each unique attribute value.
 When you summarize by multiple fields, statistics are calculated for each unique combination of attribute values.